 The Best Dog Cooling Mats, Beds, and Pads to Keep Your Pup Cool This Summer

-You can give your pup a little extra help to prevent dangerous overheating with a dog cooling mat or cooling dog bed.
+One additional way to give your pup a little extra help to prevent dangerous overheating is by using a dog cooling mat or cooling dog bed.
 There are many different brands and styles out there, but they're all designed to help lower your dog's body temperature.

 How Do Cooling Dog Beds and Mats Work?